kenlt-uk/docker-ckan/README.md

 To develop local extensions use the `docker-compose.dev.yml` file:

+To setup your dev environment by cloning ckan and the extensions to your local src directory:

+    ./scripts/bootstrap.sh

 To build the images:

-    ./rebuild-ckan.sh  # If starting from new, the script will take at least 10 minutes to run.
+    ./scripts/rebuild-ckan.sh  # If starting from new, the script will take at least 15 minutes to run.

 To start the containers: